p0unter/dude_aspnet/README.md

                   Use in Javascript (With token generator.)
                </li>
                <li>
                   Use in Aspnet (No have token generator.
-So you take error.)
+So you take error.
+If you remove [Authorize] in ProductsController.cs the error will go away.)
                </li>
             </ul>
          </details>